dat256-weedle/weedle/documents/social_contract.md

 ## Deadlines

-All turn-ins (Group and individual) is turned in on Mondays.
+All turn-ins are officially handed (Group and individual) in on Mondays.
+Individual reflections, however, have an internal deadline on sundays.

 ## Workload

-We respect that the group members should only work 20 hours per week, and we won't force people to work on weekends to get done with an unfinished user story.
+We respect that the group members should  work 20 hours per week, and we won't force people to work on weekends to get done with an unfinished user story.
 All course activities counts, including meetings, lectures and lecture feedback.

 ## Group structure

 The group has a SCRUM master / group leader and a secretary.
-**The SCRUM master**: Makes sure that there is an agenda before each meeting and keeps track of the meetings order of business.
+**Project manager**: Makes sure that there is an agenda before each meeting and keeps track of the meetings order of business.
 Also makes sure that the individual assignments are turned in on time.
 **Secretary**: Writes a protocol for each meeting and makes sure this exists on GitHub after the meeting.

+Additional roles and their responsibilities within the group are declared under the headline Scrum.

 ## Meeting times

-The group has meetings on Mondays 13:00-15:00 and Thursdays 10:00-12:00.
+The group has meetings on Mondays 08:00-17:00 and Thursdays 10:00-12:00.

 ## Meeting protocol